Autism Seminars for Families

 The evening courses will run on Wednesdays between 7pm and 9pm, as follows (participants need to be able to attend both sessions).
 Tea and coffee will be available.

-Click on the buttons to register for free places.
+Click on the buttons to register for free places at the seminars in Reading.

 Sensory Needs: Part 1, June 7; Part 2, June 14.